New York Gov. Andrew Cuomo Calls Out Donald Trump Over Comments About Buffalo Protester Martin Gugino

-New York Gov. Andrew Cuomo called for President Donald Trump to apologize for his Tuesday assertion that the 75-year-old Buffalo, New York protester that was pushed down by police.
+New York Gov. Andrew Cuomo called for President Donald Trump to apologize for his Tuesday assertion that a 75-year-old Buffalo, New York protester was pushed down by police.

 According to a report by CNBC, Cuomo tore into Trump for his tweet, calling it a “reprehensible dumb comment” on the part of the president.

-Trump’s incendiary comment came after the suspension of Buffalo officers who were held responsible for the injury of an elderly demonstrator who was injured after an incident involving Buffalo police which was caught on video and later went viral on social media.
+Trump’s incendiary comment came after the suspension of Buffalo officers who were held responsible for the injury of an elderly demonstrator who was hurt after an incident involving Buffalo police which was caught on video and later went viral on social media.

 The name of the 75yo man who was shoved by Buffalo police, as he spoke to them, is Martin Gugino.